InnocentBug/innocentbug.github.io/_posts/2025-02-11-mangling-fun-with-thrust.md

 bar(thrust::THRUST_200700_520_NS::host_vector<int, std::allocator<int> >&)                 // nvcc
 ```

 are not identical.
 The namespace additions after `thrust::` are different.
+During the translation with `nvcc` we probably have a macro definition that replaces `_CUDA_ARCH_LIST_` with the appropriate device specification, here `520`.
+And part is missing when translating with `gcc`.
-And trying to link those together will result in a linking error.
+Unfortunately, this just passes without error or warning, So trying to link those together will result in a linking error.

 Let's examine a short main file to show this[^4].